-Posted by Matthew Pearson on 27th Mar 2017
+Posted by Matthew Pearson on 21st May 2017

 In early March 2017, a bill was introduced by Republicans in the U.S. House of Representatives that would define medical expense to allow preventive treatments and equipment to be payable through health savings accounts.
 Presumably, the Personal Health Investment Today Act would include treadmills and other exercise equipment as eligible expense.
 Contributions to health savings accounts are tax deductible, so, in effect, [...]

 Exercise gets your heart beating faster, but requires special shoes.
 Sex gets your heart beating faster, but does not require special show.
 Sex is fun.
 Exercise not so much.
 Why not just use sex as exercise?
 Well, you could, but could you do it enough?
 This is not a fatuous question.
 The benefits of exercise are not just that [...]